PranavPrakash01/clusterXL/README.md

 ## Overview

 This project aims to create a node-based spreadsheet application using Python and PyQt5.
 The spreadsheet allows users to perform operations between tables by connecting nodes.
 Each table is represented as a node, and various operations can be performed using operation nodes.
+DISCLAIMER : THIS IS STILL NOT FUNCTIONAL IT IS UNDER DEVELOPMENT

 ## Features